Célestin Nanteuil

 Célestin Nanteuil, self-portrait, pastel, 1830.

 Célestin-François Nanteuil-Lebœuf, known as Célestin Nanteuil (/fr/; 11 July 1813 – 6 September 1873), was a French painter, engraver and illustrator closely tied to the Romantic movement in France.
-He was born in Rome of French parents who were part of Joseph Bonaparte's entourage.
+He was born in Rome to French parents who were part of Joseph Bonaparte's entourage.
 Nanteuil entered the École des Beaux-Arts in 1827, where he studied under Eustache-Hyacinthe Langlois, and then worked in the studio of Dominique Ingres.
 In 1848, he was made Director of Académie des beaux-arts and later became the curator of the Musée des beaux-arts in Dijon.
 He died in Bourron-Marlotte at the age of 60.
 His elder brother, Charles-François, was a noted sculptor who won the Prix de Rome in 1817.

 Engraving of the set of Act I of La Esmeralda.